openpnp/openpnp/Setup-and-Calibration:-GcodeDriver.md

     After the movement command, the default sends a `M400` command.
 This causes Smoothie not to respond `ok` until all motion is complete.
 It's very important that your command include something like this so that OpenPnP doesn't try to move again before motion has stopped.

     If needed, edit the commands to match those that you recorded for your controller.
+Note that some controllers, like TinyG, don't have a command that will cause it to wait.
+Instead you have to tell OpenPnP to look for a special response.
+If your controller is like this, you'll also need to configure MOVE_TO_COMPLETE_REGEX.
+TinyG, for example, should use `.*stat:3.*`.
+9. Click Apply.